SRI-International/udp-vocoder/README.md

 **The following step is neccessary every time if you want to compile the code**

-5. Go to the start menu and search up "Developer Command Prompt for VS2022" or (if you install a new version of it VS202X)
+5. Go to the start menu and search up "Developer Command Prompt for VS2022"
 6. Use `cd [path]` in the terminal to your project folder.
 7. Use `code .` to open up VScode.
 8. Open `broadcaster.cpp` and go to the menu ribbon and go to "Run" -> "Run without Debugging"